SystemsApproach/ops/intro.rst

 management platform.
-We describe each tool in enough detail to appreciate how all the parts fit together—providing end-to-end coverage by connecting all the dots—plus links to full documentation for those that want to dig deeper into the details.
+We describe each tool in enough detail to appreciate how all the parts fit together—providing end-to-end coverage by connecting all the dots—plus links to full documentation for those who want to dig deeper into the details.

 ..
    List: NexBox, Ansible, Netplan, Terraform, Rancher, Fleet,